3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/README.md

 ### To Submit

-* **Create a GitHub issue on the Matey repo** with a link your Project Repo, and a link to Heroku where your project's deployed.
+* **Create a GitHub issue on the class repo** with a link your Project Repo, and a link to Heroku where your project's deployed.

 ---

 ### Suggested Ways to Get Started